 Features such as challenging climbs, tight singletrack and long fast descents have made this ride into one of the most revered throughout Europe.

 The Cyflym Coch trail is ideal for those riders who have mastered the MinorTaur and want to move up to the next grade.

 The trail strings together some of the best fast flowing sections in the forest park, with relatively short climbs.

 The Temtiwr trail is a short but technical route giving a taste of what to expect from other trails in Coed y Brenin Forest Park.

 It includes five sections of single track, from extremely technical rock pitching to fast flowing swooping curves through the trees and some long climbs.

-The Beast of Brenin trail is the trail that everyone aspires to ride.
+The Beast trail is the trail that everyone aspires to ride.

 It is a combination of the Dragons Back and MBR routes and offers a long and challenging route with loose rocky climbs, gnarly descents, stone fly-offs, berms, tabletops and hips.